Navigating ovarian insufficiency

 Understanding the Triggers

-Your egg quantity and quality can decline due to various genetic and acquired factors, complicating ovarian insufficiency.
-Genetic conditions like Turner syndrome and Fragile X syndrome directly affect your ovarian reserve.
-Turner syndrome results from a missing or incomplete X chromosome, leading to symptoms like premature ovarian failure.
-Fragile X syndrome, linked to the FMR1 gene, may reduce your egg supply.
+Your egg supply and quality can decline for different reasons, making ovarian insufficiency more complicated.
+Some of these reasons are genetic, like Turner syndrome or Fragile X syndrome, which directly affect the number of eggs you have.
+Turner syndrome happens when a part of the X chromosome is missing, leading to symptoms like early ovarian failure.
+Fragile X syndrome, linked to the FMR1 gene, can also lower your egg count.

 Recognising and Diagnosing the Condition